HAVE YOU CONSIDERED STUDYING IN AUSTRALIA TO ENHANCE YOUR CAREER? WE CAN ASSIST YOU WITH YOUR SUBCLASS 500 STUDENT VISA APPLICATION

 - Opportunities for Migration

-Studying in regional Australia can provide many migration opportunities that would not be available if you studied in a major city.
+Studying in regional Australia has other migration opportunities that would not necessarily be available if you studied in a major city.
 Priority visa processing times and access to the Regional Occupational List are among the regional area incentives.
-As a result, regional students have access to more job opportunities than non-regional students.
+As a result, regional students have access to more visa opportunities to live and work in Australia than non-regional students.

 - Affordable living